Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 ### Asynchronous RPC calls

-The APM approach described above can be used to integration with remote procedure calls as shown in this snippet:
+The APM approach described above can be used to integrate with remote procedure calls as shown in this snippet:

 snippet: HandlerWhichIntegratesWithRemotingWithAPM